jdclark-unf/dev-ops-script/README.md

 * it will make you select the version for java and javac
 # jenkins
 * jenkins should now be running on port 8080 of the ec2 with no addition to the url after the port
+# tomcat
+* there will be a separate tomcat on port 8090 that you can deploy wars to